 You must have administrator rights to access this feature.

-There are two system settings related to cross-origin resource sharing (CORS) used to determine which origins hosting web/browser applications are allowed to make requests to a Cartegraph Web server when their origins don't match.
-For example, a web/browser application hosted at https://mycustomwebapp.cityofcartegraph.com making requests to a Cartegraph web server hosted at https://oms.cityofcartegraph.com.
+There are two system settings related to cross-origin resource sharing (CORS) used to determine which origins hosting web/browser applications are allowed to make requests to a Cartegraph Web server when their origins do not match.
+For example, a web/browser application hosted at https://mycustomwebapp.cityofcartegraph.com making requests to a Cartegraph Web server hosted at https://oms.cityofcartegraph.com.

-This system setting determines whether to check Rest API requests against the CORSWhitelist.
+This system setting determines whether to check Rest API requests against the CORSAllowlist.

 Set to true for new databases and new customers.

 It is false on upgrade in order to not break any existing browser application integrations using the Cartegraph REST API after Cartegraph is upgraded.
-This allows time for Cartegraph administrators to configure the CORSWhitelist setting with the origins they need to allow for their web application REST API integrations.
+This allows time for Cartegraph administrators to configure the CORSAllowlist system setting with the origins they need to allow for their web application REST API integrations.

 This system setting is a comma-delimited list of origins, where other web applications are hosted, and that are allowed to make incoming cross-origin http requests.